 D. Marginal Congestion Component Calculations (Day-Ahead and Real-Time)

 The CAISO calculates the Marginal Costs of Congestion at each bus as a component of the bus-level LMP.
-The Marginal Cost of Congestion (MCCi) component of the LMP at bus i is calculated in the Day-Ahead Market using the equation:
+The Marginal Cost of Congestion (MCCi) component of the LMP at node i is calculated in the Day-Ahead Market using the equation:

+MCCi=-m=1Mj=1Jmcj,m PTDFi,j μm-k=1Km=1MPTDFi,mk μmk-g=1Kgm=1MPTDFi,mg+δOg,in=1NPTDFn,mg GLDFOg,n μmg

 where:

+i is a node index.

+n is a node index.

+m is the constraint or monitored element index.

+k is the preventive contingency case.

+g is the generation contingency case.

+Og is the node index associated with the generator contingency case g.

+j is the transmission component index of Transmission Constraint m.
+When Transmission Constraint mis a Nomogram, there can be more than one transmission component.
+When Transmission Constraint m is any other Transmission Constraint, there shall be only one transmission component.

+N is the number of network nodes.

+M is the number of constraints or monitored elements.

-K is the Transmission Constraint index.
+K is the number of preventive contingencies.

+Kg is the number of preventive generation contingencies.

-j is the transmission component index of Transmission Constraint k.
-When Transmission Constraint k is a Nomogram, there can be more than one transmission component.
-When Transmission Constraint k is any other Transmission Constraint, there shall be only one transmission component PTDFi,j the Power Transfer Distribution Factor for the bus i on transmission component j of the Transmission Constraint k which represents the flow across that transmission component j when an increment of power is injected at bus i and an equivalent amount of power is withdrawn at the Reference Bus.
+Jm is the number of transmission components for constraint m.

+PTDFi,j the Power Transfer Distribution Factor for the bus i on transmission component j of the Transmission Constraint k which represents the flow across that transmission component j when an increment of power is injected at bus i and an equivalent amount of power is withdrawn at the Reference Bus.
 The CAISO does not consider the effect of losses in the determination of PTDFs.

-Cj,k is the constraint coefficient for the transmission component j in constraint k.
-When constraint k is a Nomogram, this represents the relevant coefficient for that component.
-When constraint k is any other Transmission Constraint, this coefficient will always be 1.
+cj,m is the constraint coefficient for the transmission component j in constraint m.
+When constraint m is a Nomogram, this represents the relevant coefficient for that component.
+When constraint m is any other Transmission Constraint, this coefficient will always be 1.